Apps for your vacation: The right ones on your smartphone make traveling safer and more convenient23. April 2019 Published by Raphael Doerr

 The new Gigaset GS280 has these functions and is also Made in Germany.
 “We manufacture the GS280 at our plant in Bocholt, Germany, making us the only company to produce smartphones in a European location,” says Andreas Merker, Head of Smartphones at Gigaset.

-The smartphone boasts Face ID (facial recognition) and a fingerprint sensor for enhanced security and convenience, making the Gigaset GS280 quick and easy to unlock.
+The smartphone boasts facial recognition and a fingerprint sensor for enhanced security and convenience, making the Gigaset GS280 quick and easy to unlock.
 It’s operated by fingerprint.
 Whether taking calls, scrolling through screen pages, opening the camera or taking photos – the functions can be used easily, even if you only have one hand free.

 Here is an overview of the features: